 Foods and herbs that balance oestrogen:

-7. Chlorophyll: One of the most powerful life-giving substances on the planet is chlorophyll.
-This is the pigment that gives green foods their color.
-Chlorophyll-rich foods have a very deep green color and they are extraordinarily useful in purifying the body of toxins.
+Chlorophyll: One of the most powerful life-giving substances on the planet is chlorophyll.
+This is the pigment that gives green foods their colour.
+Chlorophyll-rich foods have a very deep green colour and they are extraordinarily useful in purifying the body of toxins.